henrietta-k/adapt-learning-wiki/Adapt-API.md

 ##### Adapt.screenWidth

 This is set by the device.js module and is updated anytime the device's screen width changes.
+Will return the window with as a number.

+##### Adapt.screenSize

+This is set by the device.js module and is updated anytime the device's screen size changes.
+Will display either ``'large'``, ``'medium'`` or ``'small'``.

 ### Events